By James Estrada, Michelle Alas, and Shelsea Suazo

 LEFT TO RIGHT: Joshua Chester Schwab, Lesly Kimberly Valdez, Jade Rico, Xitlali Monica Vazquez, Albert Ramirez-Alcantar, Liliana Pasillas, Guillermo Ramirez, Johnny Cabrera, Michael Xavier Luna, Jose Ricardo Lias, Angelica Dalila Vargas.

 Abarca had already planned out the entire process of refurbishing the sign.
 His vision for the renewed sign is “nothing too drastic, [he] still wants it to look like the original sign.”
 After having taken down the sign, students cut out each letter and sanded them down.
 With supervision, they salvaged any remaining material that could be useful and discarded the remaining parts with termites.
 Abarca intends to use Marine Plywood for the rest of the sign, an advanced material that is sustainable against the harshest weather conditions.
 He predicts it would need to be coated every three years with a special solvent to keep the sign intact with this material.
-Hoping to be done by May 2020, he expects this sign to last at least another 30 years.
+Abarca aimed to be done by May 2020 and he expects this sign to last at least another 30 years.

 “It’s all about the students,” Abarca says.
 He recognizes that the students photographed above are contributing to South Gate’s history.
 They are taking part in a significant school project that they can hopefully come back and visit in the future.
-Therefore, he hopes the sign will be done before the senior students graduate in June 2020.
+Therefore, he hoped the sign will be done before the senior students graduate in June 2020.

 COVID-19 put a halt on Abarca’s plan of refurbishing the Maloney Field sign.
 Luckily for us, Mr. Abarca still intends on completing this project.
 He says, “I am very meticulous when it comes to school history, so making this project a priority is of the utmost importance to me.”